is-the-bench-arch-safe

 Warming Up Right Before You Bench Press

-Before you even think about pressing, let’s get those muscles ready:
+Before you even think about pressing, let’s get those muscles ready.

-• Dynamic stretching: Kick things off with movements that get close to the bench press action.
-Arm circles and chest stretches are your go-to to wake those muscles up.
+Arm circles and chest stretches are my go-to to wake those muscles up.

-• Scapular Mobilization: Time to give some love to your shoulders and upper back with exercises like scapular push-ups and band pull-apart.
-These are gold for getting everything moving smoothly.
+– Scapular Mobilization.
+Time to give some love to your shoulders and upper back with exercises like scapular push-ups and band pull-aparts.

-• Activation Time: Fire up those bench-pressing muscles with some push-ups, banded chest presses, or dumbbell flies.
-It’s all about getting them eager to lift.
+– Activation Time.
+I fire up those bench-pressing muscles with some push-ups, banded chest presses, or dumbbell flies.

-PostWorkout Recovery Routines for Bench Pressing
+Post-Workout Recovery Routines for Bench Pressing

-Just crush your bench press routine?
+Just crushed your bench press routine?

 Awesome!